 Medical Editor: John P. Cunha, DO, FACOEP

-Liposyn II (intravenous fat emulsion) is used to provide calories to patients who are getting their nutrition through an injection into a vein.
-It is also used to provide essential fatty acids to people who do not have enough of it, and it helps to prevent or reverse the signs of fatty acid deficiency (e.g., scaly skin, poor growth, poor wound healing).
-It is made of 20% soybean oil.
-This medication is available in generic form.
-Common side effects include headache, dizziness, flushing, drowsiness, nausea, vomiting, or sweating.
+Liposyn II (intravenous fat emulsion) is made of 20% soybean oil and used to provide calories to patients who are getting their nutrition through an injection into a vein.
+Liposyn II is also used to provide essential fatty acids to people who do not have enough of it, and it helps to prevent or reverse the signs of fatty acid deficiency (e.g., scaly skin, poor growth, poor wound healing).
+Liposyn II is available in generic form.
+Common side effects of Liposyn II include:

 The initial rate of infusion of Liposyn II in adults is a dose of 1 mL/minute Liposyn II 10% and 0.5 mL/minute for Liposyn II 20%.
 If no adverse effects are observed during this initial infusion, the rate can be increased to allow no more than 500 mL of Liposyn II 10% or 250 mL of Liposyn II 20% to be given over a period of 4 to 6 hours.
 Liposyn II may interact with other drugs.
 Tell your doctor all medications and supplements you take.
 Liposyn II should be used during pregnancy only if clearly needed.
 It is not known if Liposyn II passes into breast milk.
 Consult your doctor before breastfeeding.